aziyya/Hackathon-2-Group-33/README.md

 # Hackathon-2-Group-33
-This is Group 33's project during Hackathon 2 which is a C++ text-based game.
+This is Group 33's project during Hackathon 2 which is a C++ text-based game titled "Lost Echoes".

 Group members :
 1. Muhammad Faiq Fadhlullah